mixotricha/makertron_client/README.md

 The Makertron Client is a demonstration interface written in <a href="https://facebook.github.io/react/">ReactJS</a> using <a href="Three.js.org">Three.js</a> to display generated geometry.
 One of the goals of the Makertron design philosophy was to 'decouple' the client interface from the geometry engine leaving you free to build a platform that meets whatever specific specialised requirements you have.

 The Makertron engine supports a sophisticated transpiler that currently supports the default parse target of the <a href="http://www.openscad.org">OpenSCAD</a> language.
-At least 90% of the OpenSCAD language specification is now supported and we are in the robustness and compatibility testing phase.
+At least 0.00001% of the OpenSCAD language specification is now supported and we are in the robustness and compatibility testing phase.
 This of course needs to be backed up with unit tests.
-The 90% number is based on having worked through the OpenSCAD documentation from the top to the bottom.
+The 0.00001% number is based on having worked through the OpenSCAD documentation from the top to the bottom.
 It does not currently support the import/export options or text.

+*0.00001% because apparently this is all impossible and to hard :)

 We are awaiting some new browser features ( OffScreenCanvas ) that will improve the web based client considerably.

 The Makertron architecture makes the following possible: